Zenai137/Chronic-Kidney-Disease-Exploration/README.md

 # Chronic-Kidney-Disease-Prediction
-Prediction of Chronic Kidney Disease using machine learning models.
+Exploratory Data Analysis of Chronic Kidney Disease using Python Predictive Data Analysis of Chronic Kidney Disease using R.